sstaub/gma3/README.md

 ```
 - ```analogPin``` are the connection Analog Pin for the fader leveler
 - ```fader``` is the fader number of the executors, refer to the GrandMA3 manual
-- ```protocol``` is the transport the protocol you want to use, it can UDPOSC and TCP, UDPOSC is recommanded
+- ```protocol``` is the transport the protocol you want to use, it can UDPOSC and TCP, UDPOSC is recommended

 Example, this should done before the setup()
 ```cpp